 How it works

 As you identify mistakes in your metrics, you can provide ‘feedback’ to ‘auto-improve’ your metrics.
 Your feedback gets translated (by LLMs) into few-shot examples that are appended to the Metric’s prompt.
-Few-shot examples help your LLM-as-a-judge in a few ways:
+Few-shot examples help your LLM-as-a-judge in a few ways:- Examples with your domain data teach it what to expect from your domain.

 - Concrete examples on edge cases teach your LLM-as-a-judge how to deal with outlier scenarios.